DoctorPCOD/DoctorPCOD/labs/code_rubric.md

 ## Currently Unanswered Questions
 As of October 2023, I haven't decided what impact heavy use of program or data memory will have on scores.
 Perhaps we'll decide as a class how to deal with this.

+This list may not be exhaustive and may be added to as the semester progresses.

 ## The Rubric
 The number of issues with the highest level of severity is what determines the score.